deepakmahakale/ror.tips/_posts/2023-09-13-how-to-check-todos-in-rails.md

 layout: single
 title: How to check TODOs and FIXMEs in rails?
 description: &description >
-  Want to check all the TODO's in your rails application?
+  This article explains how to check TODO's and FIXME's in a rails application.
-  Let's see how to do it.
 excerpt: *description
 date: 2023-09-13
 categories: